wlffann/craft_beer_api/README.md

 Serving up suds and data on America's craft beers.

-This api serves data in JSON for 500+ craft breweries in the US and their beers.
+Built on Node.js and Express.js, this api serves data in JSON for 500+ craft breweries in the US and their beers.
 It is based on the Kaggle dataset by Jean-NicholasHould that can be found [here](https://www.kaggle.com/nickhould/craft-cans).

 ## Available Endpoints